Parthudi/signup-api/README.md

+# Signup-Api

-This is a NodeJS API that supports username and password & user User Role authentication with JWTs & secret otp and has APIs that return Chuck Norris phrases.
+This is a NodeJS API that supports Username and Password & User_Role authentication with JWTs & secret otp and has APIs that return Chuck Norris phrases.
 How awesome is that?

 ## Available APIs